10.4 Accounting for Debt Modifications and Exchanges

 Repayment

-Entity A has outstanding a debt instrument with a
+Entity J has outstanding a debt

-$100 million principal amount and an unamortized
+instrument with a $100 million principal amount and

-discount (including debt issuance costs) of $2.5
+an unamortized discount (including debt issuance

-a rate of 10 percent.
-The debt is modified to reduce
+payable annually at a rate of 10 percent.
+The debt

-the interest rate to a market rate of 8 percent and
+is modified to reduce the interest rate to a market

-to extend the remaining term by five years.
-In
+rate of 8 percent and to extend the remaining term

-return for agreeing to the modification, the
+by five years.
+In return for agreeing to the

-principal amount without a penalty.
-In conjunction
+million of the principal amount without a penalty.

-with the modification, A incurs third-party costs of
+In conjunction with the modification, J incurs

-$200,000.
-Assume that because the original debt and
+third-party costs of $200,000.
+Assume that because

-the modified debt are both prepayable, the
+the original debt and the modified debt are both

-modification does not meet the conditions to be
+prepayable, the modification does not meet the

-accounted for as an extinguishment.
+conditions to be accounted for as an

-Before accounting for the partial prepayment, A
+Before accounting for the partial

-recognizes the following accounting entry:
+prepayment, J recognizes the following journal

 To account for the partial

-prepayment, A recognizes the following additional
+prepayment, J recognizes the following additional

-accounting entry:5
+journal entry:5

-need to apply the general debt accounting guidance
+does not obviate its need to apply the general debt

-when it partially prepays the existing debt in
+accounting guidance when it partially prepays the

-conjunction with the modification.
+existing debt in conjunction with the

 10.4.3.3 Conversion Features